 Student counselling services are available free of charge.
 If you experience personal circumstances interfering with your academic performance we strongly encourage you to contact Student Services.
-Please contact Student Services as soon as you begin to feel
+Please contact Student Services as soon as you begin to feel overwhelmed or start to experience difficulties.
+Seek assistance as early as possible.
+It will make a difference to seek support early.

-If you are in crises and need to speak to a counsellor urgently, call the UQ Counselling and Crises Line on 1300 851 998.
-Face-to-face, phone and online appointments are available, book at my.UQ Website https://my.uq.edu.au
+If you are in crises and need to speak to a counsellor urgently, call the UQ Counselling and Crisis Line on 1300 851 998.
+Face-to-face, phone and online appointments are available, book at my.UQ Website